Heinrich Seeling

-Heinrich Seeling (1 October 1852 – 15 February 1932) was a German architect.
+Heinrich Seeling (October 1, 1852 – February 15, 1932) was a German architect.

 Life

 He was born the son of a bricklayer in the Thuringian town of Zeulenroda, then part of the sovereign Principality of Reuss within the German Confederation.
-Seeling upon his apprenticeship received further academic training at the college for civil engineering in Holzminden in the Duchy of Brunswick and studied at the Prussian Bauakademie in Berlin, capital of the German Empire since 1871.
+He received further academic training upon his apprenticeship at the college for civil engineering in Holzminden in the Duchy of Brunswick.
+He studied at the Prussian Bauakademie in Berlin, which was the capital of the German Empire since 1871.